science-en-poche/yelandur/API.md

             "owner_id": "beth",
             "collaborator_ids": ["william", "bill"],
             "n_results": 4887,
+            "n_profiles": 98,
-            "n_profiles": 98
+            "n_devices": 98
         },
         ...
     ]
 }
 ```

-Django-style arguments can be added.
-So `GET
-/exps?collaborators__contains=bill` would return both experiments shown
-above.
-Again, query arguments are only allowed on public fields, and a
-`403` will be returned when trying to query using other fields (if
-private fields are introduced later on).
-A `400` error is returned if
-trying to query non-existing fields.
+Here again, the `access=private` parameter is ignored (only public information is available).
 If no experiment matching the query
 is found, an empty array is returned (instead of a `404`).

 ##### `POST`